Technology selection & feasibility

 Commissioning, acceptance testing, performance baselining, operator training — and ongoing monitoring if you want it.

-A new line, a tender to review, an underperforming plant, a sourcing task or a stream you want to valorize — describe the situation and we will propose the leanest way to a reliable answer.
+A new line, a tender to review, an underperforming plant, a sourcing task or a stream you want to valorize — write to us with whatever information you have and we will tell you how we would approach it.